Perspekt/shelley-testnet-scripts/README.md

 onservedUTxO (Coin 0) (Coin 100000000000))))]

 Solution: You might have bad inputs on the TX-in.
 Make sure your #0 or #1 is right based on your utxo

+Building a new 1.4.1 pool, anyone seen this issue when trying to register pool?
+Error while submitting tx: Failed to submit Shelley transaction: ApplyTxError [LedgerFailureGB (DelegsFailure (DelplFailure (DelegFailure (StakeDelegationImpossibleDELEG (KeyHashObj (KeyHash fc168b115e**)
+@Saketh Figured out this one.
+Stake key wasn't registered in blockchain.